Endoscopy for GI Conditions

 Find a Specialist Near You

-Gastroenterologists at Houston Methodist Lynda K. and David M. Underwood Center for Digestive Disorders evaluate the esophagus, stomach and intestine with modern endoscopic procedures.
+Gastroenterologists at Houston Methodist Lynda K. and David M. Underwood Center for Digestive Health evaluate the esophagus, stomach and intestine with modern endoscopic procedures.
 We use the thinnest and least invasive equipment with your rapid recovery in mind.

 Endoscopy explores the gastrointestinal (GI) tract, which includes the mouth, esophagus, stomach, small intestine, large intestine and anus.
 Endoscopic procedures make it possible for doctors to recommend treatment for upper and lower digestive system disorders.